idkgene/reactuse/README.md

 - [`useMousePosition`](/docs/useMousePosition.md): Returns the current mouse position.
 - [`useMouseWheel`](/docs/useMouseWheel.md): Tracks the mouse wheel movement.
 - [`useOnClickOutside`](/docs/useOnClickOutside.md): Triggers a callback when a click event occurs outside of a specified ref.
-- [`usePageLeave`](/docs/usePageLeave.md): Triggers a callback when the user attempts to leave the current page.

 ## ⚙️ Lifecycle and State